coviu/coviu-java-sdk/README.md

         // Start to use this authorization
         c.setAuthorization(authorization);

+        // Or create a new Client
+        ApiClient c2 = new ApiClient();
+        c.setCredentials(key, secret, authorization);

+        // Create a session for that user.
         SessionApi api = new SessionApi(c);

         // .... now book a session for that use.
         Session session = api.createSession(scr);